Yandex Cloud

 • configSpec.postgresqlConfig_<PostgreSQL_version>: PostgreSQL settings.
 Specify each setting on a separate line, separated by commas.

-See the method description for the list of PostgreSQL versions available for this parameter.
+See the method description for the list of PostgreSQL versions supporting this option.
 See PostgreSQL settings for descriptions and possible values of the settings.

 3. Check the server response to make sure your request was successful.